frankiscuwu/Missed-Connections/reference.md

 - GET: Gives the suggested people for a logged-in user
 - The user must be logged in

+## /post_friends/
+- POST: Takes a "friend_username"
+- Makes you guys friends
+- The user must be logged in

 ## /post_profile/
 - POST: Takes in "interest1", "interest2", "interest3", "links", "school", "major", "hometown"
 - Updates or creates a profile for a logged-in user